async function allows multiple

-await expression in its scope which can pause the execution inside its function scope.
-Once the passed
+await expressions in its scope, which can pause the execution until the awaited

 "start" 1 2 3 "end"

 "start" "end" 1 2 3

 async function as a parameter, especially to a third-party function, it's crucial to be cautious as you might lose control of its execution.